shakes76/PatternFlow/recognition/4561024-improved-unet/README.md

 ![unet](images/improved_unet.png)

-The model has a similar contracting and expansive path as the standard model.
+The Improved UNet model has a similar contracting and expansive path structure as the standard model.

 Contracting path:
 - Context module: two 3x3x3 convolutions with a dropout layer in between